 Careers in IT and Computing are diverse.
 Some have a large technical element such as software development and systems analysis.
 Others have a greater business emphasis, for example project management, quality assurance and client relationship management.
 Some roles are creative, often requiring an interest in social media and marketing.

 263 types of IT jobs have been defined in the Skills Framework for the Information Age (SFIA).
 IT professionals are used for tasks as diverse as positioning cargo on ships, measuring patients’ heartbeats at hospitals, controlling lifts and ordering stock in supermarkets.

-Employers include digital giants (IBM, Google, Microsoft etc.), financial services, retail, telecommunications (e.g. BT), public sector (e.g. NHS), manufacturing (e.g. GlaxoSmithKline) and games development companies.
+Employers include digital giants (IBM, Google, Microsoft etc.), financial services, retail, telecommunications (such as BT), public sector (such as the NHS), manufacturing (including GlaxoSmithKline) and games development companies.
 Jobs are available from large to very small organisations across every sector.

-It is expected that future growth areas in the industry will include Big Data, Virtual & Augmented Reality and Cyber Security.
+It is expected that future growth areas in the industry will include Big Data, Virtual and Augmented Reality and Cyber Security.

 Skills for the industry

 Recent graduates have secured employment with larger organisations such as ROQ, Wincanton JD Sports, Home Office, Bet 365, Jaguar Land Rover.